-The default conversion factors per analyte are defined below.
+The default conversion factors per analyte are defined in Table 2-2.
 Concentration units measured in ppmw and ppbw are defaulted to NULL because weight-based units are dependent on the molecular weight of the background stream, and therefore the conversion factor has to be determined on a case-by-case basis.
 For lb/mmscf, mg/sm3, mg/NM3 and grn/ccf, default conversions are only provided for applicable or uncommon analytes.